aeonSolutions/AeonLabs-Home-Automation-Smart-Coffee-MAchine-Addon/README.md

 # AeonLabs Home Automation Smart Coffee Machine Addon
-This repo contains the KiCad files for the AeonLabs Home Automation Smart Coffee MAchine Addon.
-This PCB adds WiFi and BLE capabilities to any home or office coffee machine.
+This repo contains the KiCad files for the AeonLabs Home Automation Smart Coffee Machine Addon.
+The PCB uses a ESP32-S3-WROOM1 packed with Bluetooth, BLE and WiFi ready to be programmed for Home Assistant !
 Is able to :
 - control water temperature
+- low water detection in the water tank
 - order a cup of coffee (with possibility control of quantity of coffee in the cup)
 -  grind coffee beans.